-Nomura retained no significant transactions for which individual estimated contract period exceeds one year for the year ended March 31, 2020.
-Transaction price allocated to the remaining performance obligations is \$1,187 million as of March 31, 2021.

-As permitted by ASC 606, Nomura has chosen not to disclose information about remaining performance obligations that have original expected durations of one year or less as of March 31, 2020 and 2021.
-These amounts are not included in the above.
+In the ordinary course of business, Nomura may enter into customer contracts where the performance obligations are wholly or partially unsatisfied as of fiscal year ends.
+The total transaction prices allocated to the remaining unsatisfied performance obligations within these customer contracts were \$1,187 million as of March 31, 2021 and \$1,350 million as of March 31, 2022.
+As permitted by ASC 606, Nomura has elected not to disclose information about remaining performance obligations that have an individual estimated contract period of one year or less.
 In addition, considerations arising from contracts with customers do not comprise any significant amount that is not included in transaction price.